TreeHouse Foods (THS) Q1 2017 Results - Earnings Call Transcript

 Akshay Jagdale - Jefferies LLC

 Hi, good morning.
-I just wanted to make sure I'm understanding the picture correctly – with your segment reporting changing, it's become a little bit harder to decipher how your legacy versus acquired business are doing.
-But the way I'm looking at it, it looks like a decent chunk of the acquired business margin improvement is actually pretty solid, like meals, snacks – I saw some pretty good trends.
+I just wanted to make sure I'm understanding the picture correctly.
+With your segment reporting changing, it's become a little bit harder to decipher how your legacy versus acquired business are doing, but the way I'm looking at it, it looks like a decent chunk of the acquired business margin improvement is actually pretty solid, like Meals, Snacks, I saw some pretty good trends.
 Those are segments where acquisitions have played a bigger role.
 So am I reading that correctly?

-I mean, condiments still seem to be in a decelerating trend from a margin perspective, but overall, it seems like some of the major acquired businesses which were having margin issues are seeing some momentum the other way.
-And the big issue that I see this quarter that's a step change from what we had seen previously, and you've talked about a lot, is just your legacy beverage business, so am I understanding the picture correctly, or maybe misrepresenting something?
+I mean, Condiments still seem to be in a decelerating trend from a margin perspective, but, overall, it seems like some of the major acquired businesses which were having margin issues are seeing some momentum the other way.
+And the big issue that I see this quarter that's a step change from what we had seen previously, and you've talked about a lot, is just your legacy Beverage business, so am I understanding the picture correctly, or maybe misrepresenting something?

 Matthew J. Foulston - TreeHouse Foods, Inc.